Code-Institute-Submissions/MSP2_art_resource/README.md

 For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [Bootstrap](https://getbootstrap.com/) to provide a mobile-first responsive framework for the site.
-- [Font Awesome](https://fontawesome.com/) to provide additional icons
+- [Font Awesome](https://fontawesome.com/) to provide additional icons.
+- [JavaScript](https://www.javascript.com/) to provide core API and DOM manipulation.
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.
 - [TOC for markdown](https://ecotrust-canada.github.io/markdown-toc/) to generate table of contents for README